DDynamic-Evolution/Ultimate-Character-Control/config.md

 # Config Notecard

 Right-click your UCC → **Edit** → **Content** tab → double-click `.config` to edit.
+Lines with # get ignored by the script.
 ```
 #settings 0/1 is off/on
 sounds=1